guegueng/futureDocs/harvesting.markdown

 * Stopped: the harvest has been stopped manually by the user
 * ReQueued: the harvest has been attempted 1 or more times unsuccessfully and has been put back in the queue to try again

-A button at the end of the line leads to more details about the specific harvest.
-Clicking this will open a new page with the specifics of that harvest:
+On each harvest line in the log, a failure will also include a brief description of what the last error message was.
+More information about harvests, including error messages can be found by clicking the "Details" button.
+This will open a new page with the specifics of that harvest:

 ![harvest detail page](images/harvestDetail.png)

 From this page you can see the result of each attempt to harvest the monthly report.
 The status of the last attempt is displayed at the top of the page.
 If the last attempt was unsuccessful, the error message is displayed.
-Clicking on the help arrow next to the message will pop-up a further explanation of the error and a suggested solution:
+Clicking on the question mark next to the message will pop-up a further explanation of the error and a suggested solution:

 ![error code](images/errorCode.png)

+You can also see the error by downloading the Raw Data in JSON and viewing it in a browser.
+A full list of errors and suggested actions is available at: [link here].

 If the error is not something that can be fixed before the next attempt, you can press the “stop” button to stop the harvest process.
 Once an issue has been fixed, returning to this page and pressing “restart” will put the harvest back in the queue for harvesting.